ⓘ Our monthly subscription fees have changed recently. Please see the latest information here.

 Other car companies trade on a multiple closer to 10x EBITDA.
 Tesla’s multiple is likely to be higher than this.
 The company has more going on than just cars, and some of these other businesses might turn out to be hugely successful too.

 Let's take a 15x multiple to reflect this, and apply that to the $91bn of forecast EBITDA profit.
-This would yield a future company value of $1.36tn, which using current shares outstanding would yield a stock value of $1311, roughly 40% higher than today’s level.
+This would yield a future company value of $1.36tn, roughly 30% higher than today’s level.

 But before Tesla fans crack open the champagne, this figure is 10 years from now and needs to be converted into today's value.
 So a little more guesswork is required.